Sam Mangwana

-Sam Mangwana (born 21 February 1945) is a Congolese musician and songwriter.
+Samuel Domingos Mangwana (born 21 February 1945), known professionally as Sam Mangwana, is a Congolese-born singer, born to Angolan parents.
+He sings in Lingala, Kikongo, Bambara, Swahili, French, English, Portuguese, and Spanish.
 He was the frontman of his bands Festival des Maquisards and African All Stars.
 Mangwana was a member of François Luambo Makiadi's seminal band TPOK Jazz, and Tabu Ley Rochereau's bands African Fiesta, African Fiesta National and Afrisa International.